coderefinery/presentations/2024_acm_hpcsig_edu.md

 ## About scaling

+- "bring your own classroom" seems to be a way to scale

 - .emph[Installation instructions and on-boarding] become more important

 - We don't "see" classrooms -> .emph[feedback mechanism] in Q&A doc